 What is the significance of ANSI accreditation?

-ANSI accreditation is a third-party assessment to determine whether the process of developing the CMS demonstrates a balance of interests, lack of dominance, and right to appeal while operating in accordance with approved ANSI requirements.
+ANSI accreditation is an internationally recognized third-party assessment to determine whether the process of developing the CMS demonstrates a balance of interests, lack of dominance, and right to appeal while operating in accordance with approved ANSI requirements.
 To achieve this stature, NCMA complied with ANSI’s rigorous policies and procedures, which include:

 - Standards based on consensus,

 - Public review and comment on draft standards,